MAFA-KHAN/VorteX--Website/README.md

 # 🔌 VORTEX – Digital Gadget Store (Frontend Only)

 **VORTEX** is a clean, modern frontend e-commerce website designed to simulate a digital gadget store.
-Developed as part of the AICT Final Exam, it demonstrates essential concepts of responsive web design and UI structuring using HTML, CSS, and JavaScript.
+Developed as part of  AICT Project, it demonstrates essential concepts of responsive web design and UI structuring using HTML, CSS, and JavaScript.

 ---